matthiask/django-prose-editor/docs/configuration_language.rst

 This configuration system bridges the gap between front-end capabilities and server-side sanitization by:

-1. Defining a clear mapping between editor features and HTML elements/attributes
+1. Defining a clear mapping between editor extensions and HTML elements/attributes
-2. Automatically generating sanitization rules from the feature configuration
+2. Automatically generating sanitization rules from the extension configuration
 3. Supporting extension with custom components
 4. Providing processor functions for complex configurations